emhastings/emhastings.github.io/_costuming/bodices.md

 ---

-Some miscellaneous costume pieces for Renaissance faire outfits.
+Some miscellaneous costume pieces for Renaissance faire outfits, made from McCall's patterns 4090 and 4107.

 {% include gallery caption="" %}